- 01 The Disk Is Write Protected

 Here, you'll need a professional SD card formatting tool for help.
 EaseUS Partition Master Free with its powerful partition management feature can help.

-With it, you can format SD card, memory card, even USB, external hard drive after removing write protection in a few simple steps.
+With it, you can only format write-protected SD card, memory card, and even format write-protected USB, HDD/SSD, and external hard drive, etc., after removing write protection in a few simple steps.

 After the operation, you can use the SD card to save or transfer files again.